Best-response Algorithms for Lattice Convex-Quadratic Simultaneous Games

-\paragraph{Best-response dynamics.} Best-response dynamics have been of interest starting from the seminal paper by \citet{monderer1996potential}.
+\paragraph{The \BR algorithm.} Another stream of literature that is relevant to this work is the one on \BR algorithms. \BR algorithm have been of interest starting from the seminal paper by \citet{monderer1996potential}.
 The authors in this paper define a potential function, which when minimized over a compact set of feasible strategies, yields a PNE to the game.
 When players play the best response to the opponents in the game, they can be interpreted as descent steps in the potential function. \citet{Voorneveld2000} extends the concept of potential function games and define {\em best-response potential games} allowing infinite paths of improvement also.

-Best-response dynamics, being a very natural action for players as they only have to react to other players' strategy in an optimal way, has been studied when we don't have a potential function too. \citet{hopkins1999note} provides a note comparing the best-response dynamics and other dynamics that are studied in the economics literature. \citet{kukushkin2004} analyses the consequences of best-response dynamics in the context of finite games with additive aggregation. \citet{leslie2020} studies best-response dynamics in zero-sum stochastic games. \citet{baudin2022} extend their work and contrast these results against fictitious plays, and also to a family of games they call {\em identical interest games}. \citet{lei2022} consider the convergence rate of best-response dynamics in a convex stochastic game and provide bounds on equilibria based on sample size.
-More recently, \citet{Bayer2023} provide sufficient conditions when best-response dynamics converge to an PNE for a class of directed network games.
+The \BR algorithm has been studied when we don't have a potential function too. \citet{Goemans2005} define a new concept of \emph{sinking equilibria} which is of particular interest when one works with the \BR algorithm.
+This corresponds to a subset of strategy profiles, which if entered, has zero probability of leaving and exploring other strategies.
+To assess the possibility that the algorithm will generate iterates that are {\em trapped} among some strategies, as opposed to converging to a PNE, the algorithm's convergence property on randomly generated games have been analyzed.
+In particular, \citet{Amiet2021,Mimun2024} analyze when the \BR algorithm converge to PNEs and when they cycle among a \emph{trap} in the context random finite games.
+While the literature on finite games primarily tries to distinguish between when there is a PNE termination as opposed to a \emph{trap} termination, our focus lies on distinguishing between divergence of iterates and non-divergence of iterates (which includes both PNE and \emph{trap} terminations).

-Within the scope of the problems addressed in this paper, the best-response optimization problem entails convex quadratic minimisation over integers, a well-explored challenge with connections to the shortest vector problem under the $\ell_2$ norm.
-This problem can be readily reduced to unconstrained convex quadratic minimisation over the integers.
-Conversely, any unconstrained convex quadratic minimisation over the integers can be reduced into a shortest vector problem, making both families of problems in identical complexity class. \citet{Micciancio2013} provide an optimal algorithm for the shortest vector problem, which is exponential in the number of dimensions.
-Given that the best-response problem is $NP$-complete, we believe that the integer convex quadratic games does not allow for very fast algorithms in general.
+Within the scope of the problems addressed in this paper, the best-response optimization problem entails convex-quadratic minimization over a lattice, a well-explored problem called the shortest lattice vector problem under the $\ell_2$ norm.
+Given that the best-response problem is $NP$-complete, we believe that \cref{eq:intQuad} do not allow for very fast algorithms in general.